Contact

 Defect On Arrival: what is it and what are the consequences?

-They are high up in the top 10 of biggest annoyances of high-tech manufacturers, among others: DOAs.
+They rank high in the top 10 biggest annoyances of high-tech manufacturers, among others: DOAs.
 But what does DOA mean and what are the consequences for these companies?

-DOA stands for Defect On Arrival: in short, a component or product that is already defective at the time of delivery to the customer.
-They are a source of awkward discussions about system availability, Service Level Agreements and claims.
+DOA stands for Defect On Arrival: in short, a component or product that is already broken at the time of delivery to the customer.
+They are a source of tricky discussions about system availability, Service Level Agreements and claims.

-It can always happen: an entire department comes to a standstill because of a breakdown in one of the machines or systems.
-The cause is usually quickly found.
-A component is broken and needs to be replaced.
-The manufacturer of the machine, a logistics service provider or one of the suppliers quickly fetches a replacement component from the spare parts warehouse, puts it in a box and sends it by the first courier to the company that has been shut down.
-But when the service engineer unpacks the component and installs it, he reacts in disbelief; the machine is still not working.
-The reason: the new component also turns out to be broken!
+It can always happen sometime: an entire department shut down because of a breakdown in one of its machines or systems.
+The cause is usually found quickly.
+A component is broken and must be replaced.
+The manufacturer of the machine, a logistics service provider or one of the suppliers quickly pulls a replacement component from the parts warehouse, puts it in a box and sends it by the first available courier to the downtime company.
+But when the service engineer unpacks and installs the component, he reacts in bewilderment; the machine still doesn’t work.
+Cause; it turns out the new component is also broken!

 Direct costs

-Remarkably enough, DOAs are still not often high on the list of priorities of manufacturers.
-This is despite the fact that tackling this problem can lead to more net profit, and then we are only talking about the direct costs.
-By this I mean the costs of repairing the damage.
+Remarkably, DOAs are still not often high on the priority list of manufacturers.
+That while addressing them can lead to increased net profits, and that’s just talking about the direct costs.
+By this I mean the costs to repair the damage.
 Here you can think of:

-- The hours that your employees spend on handling the complaint (sales department, administrative department, logistics department);
+• The hours spent by your employees in handling the complaint (sales department, administrative department, logistics department);

-- Possible claims by your customer if you cannot meet the agreed Service Level Agreement.
+• Possible claims from your customer if you cannot meet the agreed Service Level Agreement.

 Invisible damage and indirect costs

-Although still not every manufacturer registers what DOAs cost them on an annual basis, this is in principle relatively easy to calculate.
+Although still not every manufacturer records what DOAs cost him on an annual basis, in principle this is relatively easy to calculate.
 What is more complex to calculate are the indirect damages and costs.
-Your customer might accept one damaged delivery, but if it happens more often without the cause being tackled, it can cause considerable damage to your image.
+One damaged delivery your customer might still accept, but if it happens more often without the cause being addressed, it can cause considerable reputational damage.
 Your customer will look for another supplier and may tell others that your deliveries are of insufficient quality.
-Consequences that partly occur out of your sight, but undoubtedly take place.
+Consequences that happen partly out of your sight, but undoubtedly take place.

 Measuring DOAs

-How DOAs are measured differs in practice from company to company.
-Whatever definition or performance indicator is used, the figures mentioned by the various high-tech manufacturers do in fact end up being fairly similar.
-Some companies talk about 0.2%, others indicate that the damage amount to DOA’s can run up to 0.5% of the annual company turnover.
-That may not seem very much, but this percentage is largely based only on direct costs.
+In practice, how DOAs are measured appears to vary from company to company.
+Whatever definition or performance indicator is used, the figures cited by the various high-tech manufacturers do end up being fairly similar.
+Some companies talk about 0.2%, others indicate that the amount of damage due to DOAs can be as high as 0.5% of annual company sales.
+That may not seem like a lot, but this percentage is largely based on direct costs only.

-“Companies indicate that the costs associated with the repair of DOAs can be ten times the costs of the DOA itself.
-This includes special transport, field engineers having to stay longer at the site in question, downtime of the machine in question and extra logistical and administrative actions that have to be taken as a result of the DOA.
-Seen from this angle, we are no longer talking about 0.2% to 0.5% of costs to be saved, but about 2% to 5%”.
+“Companies report that the costs associated with repairing DOAs can be as much as ten times the cost of the DOA itself.
+Think of special transports, field engineers who have to stay longer at the location concerned, downtime of the machine in question and extra logistical and administrative actions that have to be taken as a result of the DOA.
+Viewed through this lens, we are no longer talking about 0.2% to 0.5% of costs to be saved, but about 2% to 5%.”

-Download the E-Book ’30 more profits by tackling DOAs’ here.
+Download the E-Book “30% more profit by addressing DOAs” here.

-If you realise what direct and indirect consequences DOAs can have for your company, then hopefully you will no longer see good packaging as a cost item, but as an investment.
-Good packaging leads to less damage, which leads to more satisfied customers and therefore more turnover and profit.
-My colleagues and I would be happy to help you gain insight into your DOAs and packaging processes and, of course, develop the right packaging.
+When you realize the direct and indirect impact DOAs can have on your business, hopefully you will no longer see good packaging as an expense, but as an investment.
+Good packaging leads to fewer claims, which leads to more satisfied customers and thus more sales and profits.
+My colleagues and I are happy to help you understand your DOAs and packaging processes and, of course, develop the right packaging.

 How can we help you?
 Leave your comment or question in the form below or contact us directly.